Calico – Unbleached cotton

 If you're drawing a picture or pattern, mark out your design in pencil first.

 Next, paint your design.
 Acrylic paint can run into other colours if it's too wet (although this might be an effect you want to use) so give the paint time to dry a little before using the next colour.

 If you're doing geometric shapes, try blocking off the areas you don't want to paint with masking tape.

 Then dab each shape with a sponge in a different colour.

-Next, peel off the masking tape to reveal the design below.
+Next, peel off the masking tape to see the finished design.